Skip to content

 1. Aerodynamics (Parent) contains the base aero data configured in one of three modes (Fixed, Map, or Percentage)

-2. Wings (Children) are optional offset components, each representing an adjustable aerodynamic surface
+2. Offsets (Children) are optional offset components, each representing an adjustable aerodynamic surface

-3. Final values = Base aero + Sum of all wing offsets:
+3. Final values = Base aero + Sum of all offsets:

 Final SCz = Base SCz × (1 + Σ relative offsets) + Σ absolute offsets